-GROSS AREA (SQUARE FEET), COLUMNS 14 THROUGH 20
+GROSS AREA (SQUARE FEET)

-Enter the total gross building area, expressed to the nearest square foot, in columns 14 through 20 with the last digit placed in column 20.
+Enter the total gross building area expressed to the nearest square foot.
 Gross square feet represent the sum of the floor areas of the building included within the outside faces of exterior walls for all stories, or areas that have floor surfaces.
 Refer to Appendix F, page F-1 for a schematic drawing.